 Establish the oversight Panel and Panel Charter (Region).

-Assess available information (e.g., PI data, baseline and supplemental inspection findings, results of risk studies and event analyses, licensee self-assessments, allegations, performance improvement plan, industry reviews, lessons learned reports, and other thirdparty reports).
+Assess available information (e.g., PI data, baseline and supplemental inspection findings, results of risk studies and event analyses, licensee self-assessments, allegations, performance improvement plan, industry reviews, lessons learned reports, and other third-party reports).
 This information includes issues and inspection findings that were not directly related to the reason for the shutdown, particularly if they were determined to have risk significance (Panel).

 Develop the Restart Checklist.
 The criteria for the development and maintenance of the Restart Checklist is included in appendix A, section C. The initial Restart Checklist needs to be broad enough to include extent of condition for the performance deficiencies of concern (Panel).